DisCoTec/discotec.github.io/2022/registration.md

 * It is required that at least one author of papers accepted to DisCoTec conferences register to the conference by the early registration date.
 * All registration fees below include 22% of VAT.
 * Similar to past editions, there are no special fees for students, but we have a limited amount of student travel grants provided by IFIP.
 Please contact the local organization for details.
+* Registration form may be closed after *May 29*, we encourage potential participants to register before that date; in case they can't please contact the local organization.
+* In order to keep registration fees as low as possible, on-site registration is not supported.

 If you have any questions about the registration, please contact <commev@imtlucca.it> (please, refer to DisCoTec 2022 in the subject).